wkumari/draft-livingood-dnsop-negative-trust-anchors/README.md

    time.
 It is inappropriate to use Internet-Drafts as reference material or to cite them other than as "work in progress."

-   This Internet-Draft will expire on December 16, 2015.
+   This Internet-Draft will expire on January 15, 2016.

-Ebersman, et al.        Expires December 16, 2015               [Page 1]
+Ebersman, et al.        Expires January 15, 2016                [Page 1]

-Internet-Draft        DNSSEC Negative Trust Anchors            June 2015
+Internet-Draft        DNSSEC Negative Trust Anchors            July 2015

 Copyright Notice